Help Center

 View Event Notification Postbacks

-2. In the left menu, scroll down and select Event Notification Settings.
+2. In the left menu, scroll down and select Event Notifications.

 Enable Event Postbacks

-The instructions below will help you configure the following three types of Event Postbacks.
+The instructions below will help you configure the following five types of Event Postbacks:

 • Action Lifecycle Events will issue an HTTP request to a specified URL (and any included parameters) when an action is tracked, modified, or reversed.